nbakas/ITSO.jl/README.md

 Optimization by Inverse Integral Sampling

 >Fast Implementation

-*IIS-short.jl
+* IIS-short.jl for Julia
+* IISshort.m for Octave
+* IIS-short.py for Python

 >Validation results:

-The examples of figure 3 in manuscript may be reproduced by downloading the .jl files into the same directory and run the file **__run.jl**
+The complete set of examples of Figure 3 in manuscript may be reproduced by downloading the .jl files into the same directory, and running the file **__run.jl**